 The game begins with the player infiltrating a castle and defeating its boss, a menacing dragon.
 Upon killing the dragon it unleashes a curse, transforming the player into a green lizard.
 After this short introduction, the game opens up into a vast, explorable world.
 To regain Wonder Boy's human form, the player must explore this open world, and kill all of the dragon bosses protecting each dungeon.
 Killing a boss rids Wonder Boy of his current animal form, while transforming him into another.
 The gameplay is reminiscent of Metroid, and could be considered an early Metroidvania.

 Wonder Boy III: The Dragon's Trap was originally released in Europe and the US on the Master System in 1989.
 Japan never received this version, as Master System development had already ceased in light of the Sega Mega Drive (Genesis).
-They, as well as the US and Europe, did eventually receive the Game Gear port in 1992.
+They, as well as Europe, did eventually receive a Game Gear port in 1992.
 The TurboGrafx-16/PC Engine version was released in 1991.

 On 2 June 2016, DotEmu and Lizardcube announced they had licensed the game and were creating a remake for Consoles and PC.